Servant786/100-days-of-code-challenge/README.md

 **Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.

+### Day 6:  25 December 2020 at 09:40pm South African Time

+**Today's Progress**: Day 6: Completed a Drawing App using HTML, CSS and Javascript.

+**Thoughts:** Learning so much from the Tutorial

+**Link to work:** Not sure how to link the project yet. not going to lie either haven't gotten around to even trying.